QubesOS/qubes-doc/introduction/support.rst

 Generally speaking, these are not intended to be primary support venues.
-(Those would be `qubes-users <#qubes-users>`__ and the `forum <#forum>`__.)
+(Those would be :ref:`introduction/support:qubes-users` and the :ref:`introduction/support:forum`.)
 Rather, these are primarily intended to be a way to more widely disseminate items published on the `news <https://www.qubes-os.org/news/>`__ page.
 If you use one of these platforms, you may find it convenient to follow the Qubes OS Project there as a way of receiving Qubes news.

 Chat
 ----